 Please note that the following is a commissioned mini-interlude focusing on Flick sparring with a couple other students.
-It takes place between the events of 21-02 and 21-03 (the past two chapters).

 “All right, for the next little match, let’s see… Flick.”